 Sales process guidelines for taking a consultative selling approach.

 One of the reasons that I and many others I know are attracted to selling as a profession, is the freedom that most jobs offer.
+The idea of my actions being dictated by sales process doesn't sit well in my mund.

 Rules are restrictions that many resent, ignore, or break, just because they can.
 I mean the kind of policies that seem to restrict freedom rather than those that provide a foundation for civilisation.